mashrufehsan/W3-LLM-Assignment/README.md

-# Property Information Management Django Application #
+# Property Information rewriter and summary generator Django Application #

-This Django application is designed to store and manage property information using the Django admin interface.
-It includes models for properties, images, locations, and amenities.
-The application uses PostgreSQL as the database and enables CRUD operations for all models while maintaining their relationships.
-Additionally, it provides a CLI application to migrate data from a Scrapy project database to Django.
+This project is a Django-based Command Line Interface (CLI) application that rewrites property titles and descriptions using an Ollama model and stores the updated information in a PostgreSQL database.
+Additionally, it generates summaries of the property information and saves them in a separate table.

 ## Features ##
+- **Django CLI Integration**: All operations are performed through a command-line interface, leveraging Django's management commands.
+- **Ollama Model Integration**: Utilizes a model from Ollama for rewriting content and generating summaries.
+- **PostgreSQL Database**: Stores rewritten property titles, descriptions, and generated summaries using Django ORM.
+- **Summary Generation**: Automatically generates and stores property summaries in a separate table.

-- **Django Admin Interface:** Manage property information with proper authentication.
+- **Django Admin Interface:** Manage property summary with proper authentication.
-- **PostgreSQL Database:** Use PostgreSQL for data storage.
-- **Django ORM:** Use Django ORM for database interactions.
-- **Data Migration:** CLI tool to migrate data from a Scrapy project database.

 ## Index ##
 - 👉 [Installation](#Installation "Go to: Installation")